OpenClaw vs Zapier

 | Learning | Static rules forever | Improves with feedback |

-| Setup Complexity | Visual builder | Configured by deployment team |
+| Setup Complexity | Visual builder | Set up by our team |

-| Monthly Cost | $49-$799/mo for volume | $997 one-time deployment |
+| Monthly Cost | $49-$799/mo for volume | $997 one-time setup |

 Move Beyond Rules